anjali-025/Sales-And-Finance-Report/README.md

 **Insights**

-1.The three customers with the highest net sales were Amazon, AtliQ E-Store, and AtliQ Exclusive.
+1.The three customers with the highest net sales were Amazon, AtliQ e-Store, and AtliQ Exclusive.

 2.For the year 2021, India led the market with net sales amounting to $161.3 million, while Sweden recorded the lowest net sales at $0.2 million.